 I am the programme leader for the Foundation Year across the university and teach on several of the core modules designed to develop the academic skills of Foundation Year students.
 I also contribute to BA and MA teaching within the History Department, including the second year Option A module HS2310: The First English Empire.

-My research has focused on the nature of political society in late medieval England which has underpinned several academic articles as well as popular article and online blogs for non-academic audiences.
-My forthcoming book examines cases of illegal livery giving and retaining in England over a 130 year period, examining the effectiveness of new laws on social relations and how ‘bastard feudal’ ties facilitated many of the rebellions and acts of noble violence in the long fifteenth century.
+My research has focussed on the nature of political society in late medieval England which has underpinned several academic articles as well as popular article and online blogs for non-academic audiences.
+My latest book examines cases of illegal livery giving and retaining in England over a 130 year period, examining the effectiveness of new laws on social relations and how ‘bastard feudal’ ties facilitated many of the rebellions and acts of noble violence in the long fifteenth century.

 Higher Education Teaching Qualification: Higher Education Academy Fellowship (FHEA).